Consensys/mythx-docs/docs/source/main/building-security-tools-on-mythx.rst

 - sources: A dictionary containing the original source code of each code file.
 - contractName: The name of the main contract class to be analyzed.

-**Note that both source code and bytecode MUST be submitted to receive complete results.**
+**Note that both source code and bytecode must be submitted to receive complete results.**

 The `analysisMode` field is used to select the type of analysis.
 Currently two modes are supported: